Skip To Section

 - Those who have an unstable or unsafe home environment.

-- Those who have experienced relapse.
+- Those who have experienced a relapse.

-Residential treatment allows for around-the-clock support.
+Residential inpatient treatment allows for around-the-clock support.
 There are few to no opportunities to relapse, so you’re more likely to stay sober during this vulnerable time.

 While some forms of outpatient care can offer a similar level of treatment intensity, the 24/7 nature of residential treatment makes it the highest level of care.